ClusterHQ/flocker/docs/tutorial/vagrant-setup.rst

 Your network connectivity and CPU speed will affect how long this takes.
 Fortunately this extra work is only necessary the first time you bring up a node (until you destroy it).

-After the ``vagrant`` command completes you may want to verify that the VM is really running and accepting SSH connections:
+After ``vagrant up`` completes you may want to verify that the two VMs are really running and accepting SSH connections:

 .. code-block:: console